twisted/pydoctor/docs/source/usage.rst

 ``pydoctor`` output are static HTML pages without no extra server-side support.

-With Github actions
+With GitHub Actions
 ~~~~~~~~~~~~~~~~~~~

-Here is an exemple to automatically generate and publish your documentation with Github actions and publish the documentation to the default Github pages website.
+Here is an exemple to automatically generate and publish your documentation with GitHub Actions and publish the documentation to the default GitHub Pages website.

 ::